UPPER CROSSED SYNDROME

 - DEAL WITH UNDERLYING SCAR TISSUE AND SUBLUXATION: Contrary to what most practitioners (PT or DC) say, this does not mean starting with lots of exercises (HERE) or adjustments (HERE) respectively.
 What it does mean is that you may need to deal with the effects of Scar Tissue (see earlier links) if it is present.
 Why is this important?
 Scar Tissue has a TETHERING effect that limits normal ranges of motion.
 Loss of motion, or abnormal motion patterns sooner or later lead to pain.
 But unfortunately, pain is not where this little shindig ends.
 The end product of Upper Crossed Syndrome is always the degeneration I spoke of earlier.

 - TREAT THE PROBLEM AS THOUGH IT WERE SYSTEMIC: Look; I'm not going to tell you that changing your diet, giving up the SMOKES, taking care of your GUT, and starting an exercise program are automatically going to "cure" your Upper Crossed Syndrome.
-But, however, if you can effectively and naturally deal with INFLAMMATION --- particularly SYSTEMIC INFLAMMATION --- you are better off.
+However, if you can effectively and naturally deal with INFLAMMATION --- particularly SYSTEMIC INFLAMMATION --- you are better off.
 This is a cold, hard fact that is always true 100% of the time.

 - STRETCHES AND EXERCISES: I'm not going to give you tons and tons of specifics here as there are many other sites that have done a far better job than I. I will, however, give you some tidbits to chew on.
 For starters, before starting, make sure you understand LOWER CROSSED SYNDROME and it's relationship to CORE STRENGTH.
 I also suggest you learn to do what I call the Chicken Head Move.
 Huh?